tmcamero/Airline_Tweet_Sentiment_Analysis/README.md

 a.
 Overview Document detailing repository contents

-Data
+Tweet.csv

 a.
-All data used in project
+CSV file for project

 Scripts